gravitylens/DrinkRecipes/SuperJuice.md

   8 g Malic Acid (about 2 tsp)
   4 Cups Water

-  1. Add the peel of 8 limes to a large container.
+  1. Add the lime peels to a large container.
   1. Add the citric acid and malic acid and lightly muddle to mix.
   1. Let sit for an hour to extract the oils
-  1. Add the juice of 8 limes plus 4 cups of water
+  1. Add the lime juice plus 4 cups of water
   1. Blend until dissolved
-  1. Fine strain
+  1. Strain through fine mesh strainer
-  1. Refrigerate for 1-2 weeks.
+  1. Bottle and refrigerate for 1-2 weeks.

   ## Lemon Juice